AY2526S1-CS2103T-T13-4/tp/docs/DeveloperGuide.md

     5. Test case: `edit_student 1` (no fields provided)<br>
        Expected: No student is edited.
 Error message indicates that at least one field must be provided.

-2. Editing a course (already covered in "Creating and managing courses" section above)

 ### Clearing all data